-An active railroad exists to the west and southwest of the parcels.
+The northern side of the parcel shares a border with an active railroad.
 This community is described as a permanent road having a line of steel rails fixed to wood ties and laid on a gravel roadbed that provides a track for cars or equipment drawn by locomotives.
 The railroad right of way may be maintained by mowing or herbicide spraying.
 Characteristic plants include invasive weeds.